 This lesson will not re-invent the wheel by teaching another linux file structure lesson.
 There are many other articles that already discuss that topic in detail.
 What this lesson hopes to accomplish is give the reader an understanding of why it is important to learn the linux file structure from both offensive and defensive perspectives.

-- The Linux Documentation Project does a spectacular job of describing files, partitions, mount points and file system layout.
+- The Linux Documentation Project & How Linux Works, 2nd Edition: What Every Superuser Should Know do a spectacular job of describing files, partitions, mount points and file system layout.

 As a defender, you should understand your operating environment.
 A key part to being effective is knowing how to separate normal from abnormal.
 For example binary files in your /proc directory or files executing network connections from /boot may be worth looking into.

-Additionally there are several files that as an defender should guard closely, and as an attacker be going after.
+Additionally, there are several files that as a defender should guard closely, and as an attacker be going after.
 Knowing what these files are, where to get them, and when they have weak permissions are important.

 Some but not all of these files are: